CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

   values.
 Job lifecycle state is owned by `JobManager`, not persisted as feature-specific report status columns.
 - Inference history enforces unique request IDs and unique report image names and indexes.
+- Inference report edits preserve the generated model output, store an optional user draft and timestamp, and are updated atomically per inference session.
 - Dataset, processing, validation, checkpoint-evaluation, and report lookups have focused indexes defined in the schema models.

 SQLite connections enable foreign-key enforcement, WAL journaling, normal synchronous mode, and a 30-second busy timeout.
 Dataframe persistence batches run inside one transaction and roll back together on failure.